fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 #### 8.2: All books

-Implement query *allBooks*, which returns the details of all books.
+Implement query <code>allBooks</code>, which returns the details of all books.

 In the end, the user should be able to do the following query: